-Ag ency/Academy Name

-Co ourse Name

-Ins structor Name

-Da te(s) Presented
+Date(s) Presented\

 Very Poor Poor Average Very Good Excellent

 A. Voice projection

 B. Voice clarity

 C. Responded to questions

 D. Showed interest in his/her instruction

 E. Prepared and organized for the class

 F. Presented so the content could be understood

 G. Presented to follow the course student handout

-Н. Quality of handouts
+H. Quality of handouts

-l.
-Use of audio-visual aids and films/videos
+I. Use of audio-visual aids and films/videos

 J. Use of demonstrations and role playing

-K. Overall content П
+K. Overall content